 Accreditation is an important indicator of quality for universities.
 Provided here are numerous resources for those interested in accreditation as well as those who simply want to learn more about SUNY Cortland.

 State University of New York College at Cortland is accredited by The Middle States Association of Colleges and Secondary Schools.
-Read more about Middle States at SUNY Cortland.
+Visit the Middle States page.

 3624 Market St.